Bloodsport (character): Robert DuBois

 Robert DuBois is a Vietnam draft evader, who had a mental breakdown and became obsessed with the Vietnam War after learning that his brother had gone in his stead.
 DuBois was drafted to serve in the United States Armed Forces.
 Upon receiving his induction notice, DuBois fled to Canada, not because he was morally opposed to the war, but because he was afraid of death.
 DuBois' younger brother, Michael, reported for induction in his place, passing himself off as Robert.
 Michael DuBois was sent into combat in Vietnam, where he lost both his arms and legs.
-On learning that his brother had lost his limbs, DuBois went insane from guilt.
+After learning this, DuBois went insane from guilt.

-Robert was finally contacted by individuals in the employment of billionaire Lex Luthor, who sought a pawn to assassinate Luthor's archenemy Superman.
-Operatives of Luthor, under the direction of a man named Kimberley, played upon DuBois' fixations on Vietnam in order to condition him psychologically to want to kill Superman.
-They also equipped DuBois with an arsenal of powerful, advanced weapons, including a gun that fired needles of Kryptonite.
+Later, DuBois was contacted by employees of Lex Luthor, who sought a pawn to assassinate Luthor's archenemy Superman.
+Operatives of Luthor, under the direction of a man named Kimberley, played upon DuBois' fixations on Vietnam to condition him psychologically to want to kill Superman.
+They also equipped DuBois with an arsenal of powerful, advanced weapons, including a Kryptonite gun.
 DuBois then went into action in Metropolis, calling himself Bloodsport.
 He now claimed that both his brother and he had served in combat in Vietnam and had been injured there.
 Professing rage at the citizens of Metropolis for wasting the freedom he claimed both his brother and himself fought to defend, Bloodsport indiscriminately slaughtered dozens of innocent people.
 In his first clash with Superman, Bloodsport severely weakened him with a Kryptonite bullet.
 After receiving medical aid, Superman confronted Bloodsport once more.
 Even Luthor, outraged by Bloodsport's murders of so many people due to the attention this would attract to his assault, attempted to stop the mad killer.
 Superman succeeded in causing the teleportation device Bloodsport used to bring weapons to himself to malfunction.
 Bloodsport then threatened to detonate his teleporter's power pack, blowing up ten square miles of the city.
 Superman's friend Jimmy Olsen had learned of Bloodsport's true identity and located his brother.
 Confronted by Michael, Bloodsport collapsed in grief and was taken into custody.